 Determining liability in a commercial vehicle accident case involves understanding the laws governing the employer-driver relationship as well as the federal regulations determined by the Federal Motor Carrier Safety Administration (FMCSA).
 Parties who can potentially be held responsible for failing to do their due diligence following safety regulations include:

-• The driver.
+- The driver.
 If the accident resulted from reckless driving, distracted driving, substance abuse, etc., you may be able to sue the driver, especially if the driver is an independent contractor and not an employee of the company for which they drive.

-• The trucking company.
+- The trucking company.
 If a trucking company’s negligence contributed to the driver’s poor driving behavior, it could be held liable.
-For example, if the employer encourages drivers to work longer shifts than hours-of-service regulations allow in order to keep up with delivery demands, they can be held responsible for an accident that occured due to driver fatigue.
+For example, if the employer encourages drivers to work longer shifts than hours-of-service regulations allow in order to keep up with delivery demands, they can be held responsible for an accident that occurred due to driver fatigue.
 Or perhaps they failed to perform a legally required background check and hired a candidate with a history of DUIs.
 Other grounds for liability include neglecting to perform routine maintenance on vehicles or failing to train drivers to make safe decisions on the job.

-• A third party, such as the vehicle manufacturer or the company responsible for loading the cargo.
+- A third party, such as the vehicle manufacturer or the company responsible for loading the cargo.
 The FMCSA provides regulations for cargo weight and securement.
 The truck and cargo together cannot surpass the maximum weight limit, and the weight must be distributed between the axles to prevent the dangers of transporting an uneven load.
-If cargo has been poorly loaded or there’s a defect in the design of the vehicle that has gone undetected in inspections, the fault may lie with a third party instead of the driver or their employer.
+If the cargo has been poorly loaded or there’s a defect in the design of the vehicle that has gone undetected in inspections, the fault may lie with a third party instead of the driver or their employer.

 What Are the Common Causes of Commercial Vehicle Accidents?

 Pursuing a successful claim against one of these parties requires a deeper investigation into why the accident occurred.
-Semi trucks can weigh 20 to 30 times more than passenger cars, making them a significant threat to other vehicles sharing the same Austin roadways.
+Semi-trucks can weigh 20 to 30 times more than passenger cars, making them a significant threat to other vehicles sharing the same Austin roadways.
 Due to their weight and size, they take longer to brake and accelerate and are difficult to navigate through sharp turns.

 These vehicles must be operated and maintained with the utmost caution in order to ensure the safety of everyone on the road.
 Unfortunately, the people responsible for safe operation and maintenance often neglect their responsibilities.
 Here are the most common causes of truck accidents involving some form of negligence:

-• Driver fatigue
+- Driver fatigue

-• Drug and alcohol use
+- Drug and alcohol use

-• Insufficient driving training
+- Insufficient driving training

-• Poor vehicle maintenance
+- Poor vehicle maintenance

-• Reckless or aggressive driving (speeding, tailgating, changing lanes without signaling, etc.)
+- Reckless or aggressive driving (speeding, tailgating, changing lanes without signaling, etc.)

-• Cell phone use
+- Cell phone use

-• Improperly loaded cargo
+- Improperly loaded cargo

 Commercial Vehicle Accident Settlements